macabeus/bold-challenge/README.md

 ### Database?

 On the back-end side, since the a database isn't a requirement, I decided to only save the datas on a variable.
-But if a database would a requirement, probably I would like to use a document-based/key-value database (such as DynamoDB), because the datas on our application doesn't have relations, and we have just two very simple operations: list all wines and add a new wine.<br>
+But if a database would be a requirement, probably I would like to use a document-based/key-value database (such as DynamoDB), because the datas on our application doesn't have relations, and we have just two very simple operations: list all wines and add a new wine.<br>
 If we'll use AWS, DynamoDB is a good choice, because we doesn't need to think a lot about the infrastructure about the database [(I have a little application using DynamoDB)](https://github.com/macabeus/hashlab-challenge).

 ## Routes